1 / 10

 "It’s a shame that car buyers are so quick to part with their cash for a Volkswagen Golf or Ford Focus when the Mazda 3 is, frankly, such a brilliant alternative.
 It’s great to drive, cheap to run and has an interior that could genuinely tempt you out of an Audi A3 or Mercedes-Benz A-Class - provided you’re not fussed about a premium badge on your bonnet."

 Sure, the Mazda brand might not have the cachet of a German manufacturer, but it does make a statement that you’re prepared to think outside of the box.
 It also makes the Mazda MX-5 sports car and that’s cool, right?
+Let's to a more detailed look in our Mazda 3 review.

 And boy does the Mazda 3 look the part.
 While most manufacturers like to play it safe with the design of their family cars, Mazda really has given it all.
-The result is a car that genuinely looks stylish enough to make you think twice about a trendy crossover.
+The result is a car that genuinely looks stylish enough to make you think twice about a trendy SUV.
 We think so, anyway.

 The interior doesn’t disappoint, either.
 Even the most affordable models feel stylish and upmarket, with lots of nice-to-touch materials and classy features.
 You’ll want a GT Sport model if you’d like leather seats, but all Mazda 3s come with an 8.8-inch navigation system on the dash.
 Unusually, this is operated via a rotary dial rather than a touchscreen display.
 This might sound a little old school, but it actually works very well - particularly on the move.